 You can then go to the My Tasks page on the Server Console to view the scheduled report.

 If the current web report is not a shared report and you are the owner of the report, you can use the Share Report feature to share it to others.
 To share a web report, make sure you have already saved it, then select Menu > File > Share or select the Share button on the toolbar.
 Server displays the Share Report dialog box.
 Set the options for sharing the report.
 For more information, see Sharing Web Reports.

 After you remove all the components that reference a business view from a shared report and then save the shared report, the business view will no longer be available to the shared report.

-If you selected the Show Status When Using Cube Data option in the server profile, you will find the Cube Status button on the toolbar, by selecting which you can view the information about whether the data components in the current report apply in-memory cubes and the reasons if not in the Cube Status dialog box.
+If you select Show Status When Using Cube Data in the server profile, you will find the Cube Status button on the toolbar, by selecting which you can view the information about whether the data components in the current report apply in-memory cubes and the reasons if not in the Cube Status dialog box.